AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-ui.md

 ## Define a relationship field for the source schema {#relationship-field}

 Once your source schema has a dedicated reference field defined, you can designate it as a relationship field.

+>[!NOTE]
+>
+>Only string or string array fields can support relationships.

 Select the `preferredHotel` field in the canvas, then select **[!UICONTROL Add relationship]** in the **[!UICONTROL Field properties]** sidebar.

 ![The Schema Editor with Add relationship highlighted in the Field properties sidebar.](../images/tutorials/relationship/add-relationship.png)